MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-fx.md

 > [!IMPORTANT]
 > - This is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
-> - The feature is available with Power Pages release version [9.6.5.x](/power-platform/released-versions/portals/pagesversion965x).
+> - The feature is available with Power Pages version [9.6.5.x](/power-platform/released-versions/portals/pagesversion965x).

 ## Use Power Fx in Power Pages